AT2602/Student-Management-System-Testing/README.md

-# Student Management System
+# Student Management System (Testing)

 ## Overview

-This project is a full-stack Student Management System designed to manage students, courses, and marks.
-It features automated testing using Selenium WebDriver, TestNG, and integrates with MongoDB for data storage.
+This is the testing of my full-stack Student Management System designed to manage students, courses and marks.
+It features automated testing using Selenium WebDriver, TestNG and integrates with MongoDB for data storage.
 Test results are logged in Excel files using Apache POI.

 ## Features